Nurses’ Study Establishes Practice Helping Patients Avoid Side Effects

 Caroline: There is a risk of HSRs with other drugs that have similar mechanisms to rituximab, so our study has the potential to touch many more patients’ lives.

 Are nursing research opportunities increasing at MSK?

-Caroline: Margaret Barton-Burke became our Director of Nursing Research in 2015, and her strong leadership support of nursing research is already evident.
+Caroline: Dr. Margaret Barton-Burke became our Director of Nursing Research in 2015, and her strong leadership support of nursing research is already evident.
 She has helped establish a dedicated fellowship for nurses to pursue peer-reviewed studies, and was instrumental in marshaling resources for our study.